-- A. Agency Eligibility - 1.
-Resolution authorizing or delegating to Applicant the authority to apply for the grant is required for all Applicants (Appendix C); or - 2.
+A. Agency Eligibility

+- 1. Resolution authorizing or delegating to Applicant the authority to apply for the grant is required for all Applicants (Appendix C).
+Resolutions may be submitted later than the application filing deadline if the board meeting schedule prohibits the applicant from obtaining a signed resolution at application filing.
+Submit the draft resolution(s) and indicate the board meeting date(s) when the resolution(s) will be adopted.
+Provide the adopted Resolution as soon as it comes available; or - 2.
 Certification Letter from entities without a governing board (Appendix D); and - 3.
-IRS determination letter of Section 501(c)(3) non-profit status, if applicable. - B. Related Transportation Facility - 1.
-Letter from the Lead Agency Responsible for the RTF (Appendix E)
+IRS determination letter of Section 501(c)(3) non-profit status, if applicable.

+B. Related Transportation Facility

+1. Letter from the Lead Agency Responsible for the RTF (Appendix E)